 Hi.
-It’s Lois at Recipe Idea Shop, telling you about some super easy, crazy Slow Cooker Caramelized Onions, a recipe I got from my friend, Jane Megginson.
-When I make a pot of them, I freeze the final product in one-recipe size bags a couple weeks ago.
-Then, when I wanted to make Scalloped Potatoes with Caramelized Onions (or anything else using caramelized onions), I can simply pull them out of the freezer, thawed them, and made my potatoes.
+It’s Lois at Recipe Idea Shop, telling you about some super easy Slow Cooker Caramelized Onions, a recipe I got from my friend, Jane Megginson.
+When I make a pot of them, I freeze the final product in one-recipe size bags.
+Then, when I want to make Scalloped Potatoes with Caramelized Onions (or anything else using caramelized onions), I can simply pull them out of the freezer, thaw them, and use them.
 Yum!

 There are two simple tricks to making these Slow Cooker Caramelized Onion.
 The first trick is to use a slow cooker (Crockpot) that gets nice and hot on the high setting.